John Rogerson (1676–1741): Marriage and issue

+Death

 He died in August 1741 at his house in Henry Street, of the infectious fever which was rampant that year, the second year of the Great Irish Famine of 1740-41, which he apparently caught while travelling on the Ulster circuit, and which also claimed the life of John Wainwright, a popular and respected Baron of the Court of Exchequer (Ireland).
 That he was aware of the danger is shown by the fact that he made his will before setting out on circuit.
 As his only son had died his estate was divided between his four daughters.